Hypnosis and Meditation

 It is useful to think of hypnosis as a further amplifier to improve any NLP approach.

-Saying ‘You may choose to take action’, for example, is completely un-specific.
+Saying ‘You may choose to take the action you know is right’, for example, is completely un-specific.
 It is therefore very difficult to deny outright and this allows the client to relate the words to what is truly important to them.

-- A deep hypnotic state can also be thought of as a state of deep rapport/deep learning.
+9. A deep hypnotic state can also be thought of as a natural state of deep rapport/deep learning.
 In a hypnotic state we can often replace ‘or’ with ‘and’.